olejardamir/AstroData/README.md

 - Still not sure whether the data processing and predicting will be done on mobile device or on a PC.
 Gathering and alerts will 100% be done on device.
 I could test it with the earthquake and tremmors data.

+# Android Device Data Readings

+This document outlines the types of dynamic data that can be retrieved from various sources on an Android device.
+Data should be dynamic and predictable to some extent (minimum 7 days) if the user cannot control it, or static if the user can control it (e.g., altitude by changing the location).

+## Celestial Objects

+### Time Dependent, Location Independent (Solar System)
+- Distance from the Sun
+- Tilt (if any)
+- Percentage completed of a year or rotation period around the Sun
+- Percentage completed of a day or rotation period around the axis (if any)
+- The phase (such as the moon phase)
+- Length of a day (if not dependent on tilt and if day lengths vary)
+- Seasonal information

+### Time Dependent, Location Dependent
+- Beyond Solar System:
+  - Location in the sky
+- Solar System:
+  - Location in the sky

+## Earth Only

+### Geospatial Data
+- Timestamp
+- Longitude, Latitude
+- Altitude
+- Length of a day
+- Sunset, Sunrise, Twilight
+- Any timestamp broken into year, month, day,... or percentage assuming the maximum timestamp (e.g., 20 years into the future)

+### Meteorological Data
+- Weather, Humidity, Air Pressure
+- Air quality
+- UV Index

+## Device Readings

+- Speed and direction of travel
+- Temperature
+- Humidity
+- Atmospheric pressure
+- Accelerometer readings (movement, orientation)
+- Gyroscope readings (rotation and twist)
+- Magnetometer readings (magnetic field strength)
+- Number of nearby networks (WiFi, Bluetooth)
+- Battery level

+## Notes

+- Exclude data that is static and uncontrollable.
+- Ensure necessary permissions are granted by the user to access certain data types.

+## Usage

+This information is intended to assist developers in creating applications that utilize dynamic data from various sources on Android devices.

+## License

+This project is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).